romxuk/plugin.video.exodusredux/README.md

-extract and overwite the folder in this zip https://github.com/romxuk/script.module.openscrapers/raw/main/script.module.openscrapers.zip and it will re enable sources like Gcloud and doodstream among others
+extract and overwite the folder in this zip to your kodi addons directory https://github.com/romxuk/script.module.openscrapers/raw/main/script.module.openscrapers.zip and it will re enable sources like Gcloud and doodstream among others